hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 Various coarsening techniques are available:

 * the Cleary-Luby-Jones-Plassman (CLJP) coarsening,
+* parallel versions of the classical RS coarsening described in [HeYa2002]_.
 * the Falgout coarsening which is a combination of CLJP and the classical RS coarsening algorithm,
 * CGC and CGC-E coarsenings [GrMS2006a]_, [GrMS2006b]_,